 South Korea GDP Growth at 2-Year Low in Q2

 The South Korean economy advanced 2.2 percent year-on-year in the second quarter of 2015, the lowest growth rate since the first three months of 2013 as exports plunged, advance estimates from the central bank showed.

 South Korea GDP Growth Slows in Q1

 The South Korean economy advanced by 2.5 percent year-on-year in the first quarter of 2015, slowing from a 2.7 percent expansion in October to December but above preliminary estimates.
 It is the lowest growth rate since the second quarter of 2012, as an increase in investment and consumption were not enough to offset a slowdown in exports.

 South Korea GDP Growth at Nearly 2-Year Low

 The South Korean economy advanced by 2.4 percent year-on-year in the first quarter of 2015, according to preliminary estimates.
 It is the lowest growth rate since the third quarter of 2013, as an increase in investment and consumption was not enough to offset a negative contribution from net exports.

-On a quarter-on-quarter basis, the economy grew by 0.8 percent, accelerating from a 0.3 percent expansion in the previous quarter.
+On a quarter-on-quarter basis, the economy grew by 1.2 percent, picking up from a 0.3 percent expansion in the three months to June.